Ray Ferraro

-Raymond Vincent Ferraro (born August 23, 1964) is a Canadian former professional ice hockey player and currently broadcaster for ESPN/ABC and formerly of TSN.
-He played for 21 seasons in the National Hockey League (NHL) for the Hartford Whalers (1984–1990), New York Islanders (1990–1995), New York Rangers (1995–1996), Los Angeles Kings (1996–1999), Atlanta Thrashers (1999–2002) and St. Louis Blues (2002).
+Raymond Vincent Ferraro (born August 23, 1964) is a Canadian former professional ice hockey player and current broadcaster for ESPN/ABC and select Vancouver Canucks games on CBC Sports/Sportsnet.
+He played for 18 seasons in the National Hockey League (NHL) for the Hartford Whalers (1984–1990), New York Islanders (1990–1995), New York Rangers (1995–1996), Los Angeles Kings (1996–1999), Atlanta Thrashers (1999–2002), and St. Louis Blues (2002).

-Biography

 Playing career

 Ferraro was a prolific scorer in junior hockey, including a 108-goal and 192-point season for the Western Hockey League (WHL)'s Brandon Wheat Kings in 1983–84.
 He also was a member of the 1982–83 Portland Winter Hawks squad that won the 1983 Memorial Cup.
 Ferraro's teammates on the championship-winning team included Cam Neely, Mike Vernon, Brian Curran, John Kordic, and other future NHLers.

-In his NHL career, he scored 408 goals and 490 assists for a total of 898 points in 1,258 games spanning 18 seasons.
+Although nicknamed "The Big Ball of Hate", he scored 408 goals and 490 assists for a total of 898 points in 1,258 NHL games spanning 18 seasons.
 He was named to the NHL All-Star Game in 1992, held in Philadelphia.
-He also had two 40-goal seasons.
+He also had two 40-goal seasons, and (as of April 2025) ranks 103rd all-time in total NHL goals scored.

 Ferraro had a memorable Stanley Cup playoff run for the New York Islanders in 1993, scoring two overtime goals against the Washington Capitals as the Islanders defeated both the Capitals and the defending champion Pittsburgh Penguins.
 Ferraro assisted on David Volek's game- and series-winning goal during overtime of Game 7 against the Penguins.
 The goal advanced the Islanders to the Wales Conference Finals, which they lost to the eventual champion Montreal Canadiens.
 Ferraro finished that playoff season with team-leading totals in goals (13) and points (20).